Partial or Temporary Memory Loss After a Brain Injury

 Exercise is also important.
 The brain consumes almost 20% of your body’s oxygen, so increasing blood flow to this vital organ can help accelerate its healing process.
 It has been proven to improve circulation and reduce inflammation across the body by opening up our veins and arteries, increasing blood flow, and delivering oxygen to injured tissue.
 This, in turn, can help improve brain fog and other symptoms related to TBI short-term memory loss.

-Cognitive rehabilitation can also help you recover from TBI memory loss.
+Cognitive rehabilitation can also help you recover from brain trauma and memory loss.
 This consists of exercises that promote the usage of memory functions, retraining the brain and improving memory.

 It’s important to note that cognitive rehabilitation may only be available in specialized clinics, and it requires a significant investment of time and energy.
 If you or a loved one has to undergo this type of treatment, it’s important to have enough resources to cover your expenses.